warner/foolscap/doc/connection-handlers.rst

   `HOSTNAME:PORT` via a Tor proxy.
 The only meaningful reason for putting a `tor:` hint in your FURL is if `HOSTNAME` ends in `.onion`, indicating that the Tub is listening on a Tor "onion service" (aka "hidden service").
-* `i2p:ADDR` : Like `tor:`, but use an I2P proxy. `i2p:ADDR:PORT` is also
-  legal, although I2P services do not generally use port numbers.

 Built-In Connection Handlers
 ----------------------------